Skip to main content

 -d <BACKUP_PATH>

-3. Store the backup files in some persistent volume or copy the files out of the local pod.
+3. Store the backup files in a persistent volume or copy the files from the local pod.

 Clean, Restore, and Set-Password